top of page

 Breakfast at the hotel.
 In the morning, visit the Ulugbek Observatory, the center for astronomical study during the reign of Ulugbek and the Mausoleum of the prophet Daniel, a pilgrimage site for Muslims, Jews, and Christians alike.
 Spend some time at the Afrasiab Museum, walking among what was once Samarkand before the Mongolian invasion.

-Have lunch at a local restaurant and visit the Kongil Paper Factory, which has preserved ancient paper-making techniques for centuries.
+After a break for lunch, stop at the Kongil Paper Factory, which has preserved ancient paper-making techniques for centuries.

 Transfer to the train station for your train to Tashkent.
 Upon arrival, head to a farewell dinner before transferring to the hotel.